-Instruction for this course will be accomplished through lecture, audio/video presentations, discussions and student participation for the face-to-face portion of the course.
-Students will complete all assignments including exams through the web-based course homepage.
-Students should read the text for the course prior to arrival in class, be attentive and take notes during lecture.
-Student participation is essential to the learning process, and students are expected to answer questions and engage in professional debate both in the classroom and web-based posted forum questions.
+Instruction for this course will be accomplished through independent study to include: lecture, audio/video presentations, discussions and student participation.
+Assignments will be presented and completed through both web-based and campus assignments.
+Students should read the text for the course prior to answering discussion questions and taking exams.
+Student participation is essential to the learning process, and students are expected to answer questions and engage in professional debate.
 See the listed class schedule for assignment and test due dates.
+Students are required to have Scantron sheets and #2 pencils for tests and make arrangements to take the tests each week.

 (Exams are worth 75% of your final grade)

-Students are required to submit an essay that will be submitted as an assignment through the course homepage; including an introduction, body and closing paragraphs in response to the Films on Demand video "The Brain and Violence: Secrets of your Mind".
-The essay should be approximately 1,000 words in length.
+Students are required to submit a hand-written essay including an introduction, body and conclusion in response to the Films on Demand video "Court, Trials, and Sentencing: Due Process".
+The essay must be a minimum of one full page in length.
 The video can be accessed from the link on the course home page.
 However, if you are unable to open the link it can be accessed from Films on Demand at http://digital.films.com using the USER ID: texarkana and PASSWORD: texas, and searching for the video title.
-The essay will be due on Sunday at midnight of the week it is assigned.
+The essay will be due on Monday of the following week in class.
 Please refer to Syllabus for date of assignment.
 (This assignment is worth 10% of your final grade)